 - Consult with one another to obtain answers or feedback for any disability-related questions.

-- Serve as the liaison between UW-Platteville faculty and the host institution regarding student accessibility needs and identifying reasonable accommodations (EA only.)
+- Serve as the liaison between UW-Platteville faculty and the host institution regarding student accessibility needs and identifying reasonable accommodations.

 - Identify essential program standards for the education abroad program.

 - Assist in identifying reasonable accommodations and resolving access concerns that allow full access to the extent possible without fundamentally altering the essential requirements of the program.

 - Determine whether you will be able to meet the program standards with or without the accommodations that can be provided in that country or experience.